 Ms. Koo has cultivated an active concert presence, appearing as both soloist and orchestral performer with many notable groups across the country.
-Recent performances include appearances at the Musikverein in Vienna, Carnegie Hall, Town Hall, Central Park, the Kimmel Center in Philadelphia, Peoples Symphony Concerts, the Tanglewood, Ravinia, Skaneateles, and Caramoor Festivals, and on tour alongside artists ranging from Bela Fleck to Dawn Upshaw.
-She is regularly invited as a guest artist with groups such as the Minnesota Orchestra, Orchestra of St. Luke’s, East Coast Chamber Orchestra, and the Knights, and has served as concertmaster for the Civic Orchestra of Chicago and the Tanglewood Music Center Orchestra.
+Recent performances include appearances at the Musikverein in Vienna, Carnegie Hall, Town Hall, Central Park, Music from Salem, the Kimmel Center in Philadelphia, the National Cathedral and National Gallery in Washington D.C., Columbia Museum of Art, the Harris Theater in Chicago, the Nasher Series in Dallas, the Peoples Symphony Concerts, the Tanglewood, Ravinia, Skaneateles, and Caramoor Festivals, and on tour alongside artists ranging from Bela Fleck to Dawn Upshaw to Gil Shaham.
+Salley recently soloed with the Lebanese Philharmonic Orchestra last season; she returns to Lebanon this season for the third time.
+Salley is currently an artist in residence with the IMAGINE Workshop and Concert Series at the Lebanese American University in Beirut, Lebanon, where she has served as performer, panelist, presenter, and instructor.
+She is regularly invited as a guest artist with groups such as the Minnesota Orchestra, Orchestra of St. Luke’s, East Coast Chamber Orchestra, Saint Paul Chamber Orchestra, the International Contemporary Ensemble, and the Knights.

 When she’s not playing the violin, she’s likely to be found cooking or planning where to eat next with her husband, Alex, or playing with their dogs, Nanook and Sherlock, in Brooklyn’s Prospect Park.